Ron Blomberg: Managing career

 Blomberg managed the Bet Shemesh Blue Sox in the 2007 inaugural season of the Israel Baseball League.
 He skippered his team to a league-leading 29–12 (.707) regular season won-lost record, as well as to the IBL Championship.
 Blomberg had previously declined an offer from the Yankees to manage a team in their minor system.

 Being in Israel, Blomberg said, “was the greatest thing — just one notch below playing for the Yankees.”
 In the league they were obliged to have at least two Jewish players on each team, and Blomberg had two Orthodox Israelis on his.
 When they asked for time out to say Mincha, he was taken aback.
 Then he saw the crowd joining them to daven behind the food concession.
 “It was the greatest rush of my life,” he said.
 “I was in the Holy Land, near King Solomon’s tomb.
 I knew I was protected.”
 But when the team still lost the game, he demanded: “You said your prayers — so what happened?”

 Scouting

 Blomberg is a scout for the New York Yankees in the Atlanta area.

 Writing

-In April 2006, Blomberg's biography, Designated Hebrew: the Ron Blomberg Story was released by Sports Publishing.
-It was co-written by Dan Schlossberg, the author of over 30 baseball books, including The Baseball Catalog, and host of the syndicated radio show, BallTalk.
+In April 2006, Blomberg's autobiography, Designated Hebrew: the Ron Blomberg Story was released by Sports Publishing.
+It was co-written by baseball writer Dan Schlossberg.
 The book discusses Blomberg's life leading up to his major league career, his playing days as a Yankee, and his Jewish heritage.